Christmas at Hickory’s!

 Starting with Beetroot Appetiser and “small salmon pie” then onto Veal and tuna puree starter.

 For main i had A Duck main that paired with the Cabernet Franc beautifully and finally for dessert an amazing peach tart.

 It was hard to believe that the chef that creates this menu is only 24 years of age.

 Once this was consumed we made our way back home.

 Thank you for reading,

-Please be aware that our dress code is smart casual and we do not allow the following: sportswear, fancy dress, football shirts and gentlemen wearing vest tops.
+Please be aware that our dress code is smart casual and we do not allow the following: sportswear, fancy dress, football shirts and casual vest tops.

 We keep a number of tables back for guests that do not have a booking - you may have to wait depending on the time of day you visit, but we will always get you seated!

 Burton Green - 024 7752 4114

 Shrewsbury - 01743 299 757